seapagan/fastapi-template/README.md

 > This token should be sent as a Bearer token for each access to a protected
 > route.
 <!-- openapi-schema-end -->

+The route table above was automatically generated from an `openapi.json` file by my [openapi-readme](https://pypi.org/project/openapi-readme/) project.
+Check it out for your own API documentation! 😊